Sharing My Second Season in the Garden at our California Homestead.

-One thing I will advise if your new to gardening or building raised bed is to use seal the wood with Linseed Oil which an organic oil used to protect the wood that will be used around food.
+One thing I will advise if you are new to gardening or building raised bed is to use seal the wood with Linseed Oil which is an organic oil used to protect the wood that will be used around food.
 I got mine on Amazon.
 You may as well protect the wood so it will last longer if you are going to invest in building it.

 Otherwise I have heard non sealed wood will last about 2 seasons before it begins to rot.
 Once this happens, you’ll be out replacing that expensive wood.
 Just something to consider.

-SO yes!
+So yes!
 The seed books are out and I am overwhelmed once again with the choices.
-I have been advised to pick the things you’ll actually eat.
-Now this sounds like a no brainer thing to consider but for some insane reason you can find yourself chucking flats of things you have never grown, eaten or have even read about growing into your cart if the price is right.
+I have been advised to pick the things you’ll eat.
+Now this sounds like a no-brainer thing to consider but for some insane reason, you can find yourself chucking flats of things you have never grown, eaten, or have even read about growing into your cart if the price is right.

 You live and learn or so they say.
 I have torn out the last of these impossible plants to make way for the new more forgiving varieties come the warmer months.